utxostack/ckb-bitcoin-spv/docs/Design.md

 1. initialize a cell with a Bitcoin header at any height.

    An MMR tree is constructed with the header, and its root is saved in the cell data.
-   No on-chain verification is performed; users need to verify the data off-chain and then trust it.
+   No on-chain verification is performed during this initialization; users need to verify the data off-chain and then trust it.

 3. a service will be implemented to build the same MMR tree off-chain.